You’re having one of those days.

 Spend time outside.
 There’s something renewing about being outdoors.
 You don’t have to hug trees or summit mountains to feel it either.
 Try simply sitting outside (on your porch or stoop, in your backyard, on a park bench) and noticing your surroundings.

 Move your body.
-The word exercise conjures up visions of the gym (yuck!).
-Thinking about moving your body opens up new possibilities: practice yoga, go for a hike, take a walk, have your own personal dance party (a recent favorite of mine), do a 7 minute workout, ride your bike, kick, hit or throw a ball.
-The most important thing is to enjoy it.
+The word exercise conjures up visions of the gym.
+Instead, think about moving your body.
+It will open up new possibilities: practice yoga, go for a hike, take a walk, have your own personal dance party (a recent favorite of mine), do a 7 minute workout, ride your bike, hit or throw a ball.
+The most important thing is that its movement you enjoy!

 Make something.
 Write, draw, knit, do a puzzle, color, paint, build something, fix something, cook a meal, plant seeds in your garden.